Scheduling Types

 When suppression is in use:

-- If two or more tasks fall inside the same Scheduling Window such as within two days or similar usage, only the task with the highest priority will create a work order.
+- If two or more tasks within the group fall inside the Scheduling Window – such as within two days or similar usage – only the task with the highest priority will create a work order.

 Example